Bhakti: Bhakti movement

-Bengal illustration of the 15th century Krishna bhakta Chaitanya Mahaprabhu performing kirtan, devotional chanting and dancing, in the streets of Nabadwip, Bengal.
+Chaitanya Mahaprabhu (1486-1524) chanting and dancing devotionally (19th century image).

 The Bhakti Movement was a rapid growth of bhakti, first starting in the later part of 1st millennium CE, from Tamil Nadu in southern India with the Shaiva Nayanars and the Vaishnava Alvars.
 Their ideas and practices inspired bhakti poetry and devotion throughout India over the 12th-18th century CE.
 The Alvars ("those immersed in God") were Vaishnava poet-saints who wandered from temple to temple, singing the praises of Vishnu.
 They hailed the divine abodes of Vishnu and converted many people to Vaishnavism.

-Meera (Mirabai) (circa 1498-1546) was one of the most significant poet-saints in the Vaishnava bhakti movement.
+Mirabai (c.
+1498-c.
+1546), a poet-saint in the Vaishnava bhakti movement.

 Like the Alvars, the Shaiva Nayanar poets were influential.
 The Tirumurai, a compilation of hymns by sixty-three Nayanar poets, is still of great importance in South India.
 Hymns by three of the most prominent poets, Appar (7th century CE), Campantar (7th century) and Sundarar (9th century), were compiled into the Tevaram, the first volumes of the Tirumurai.
 The poets' itinerant lifestyle helped create temple and pilgrimage sites and spread devotion to Shiva.
 Early Tamil-Shiva bhakti poets quoted the Krishna Yajurveda.
 The Alvars and Nayanars were instrumental in propagating the Bhakti tradition.
 The Bhagavata Purana's references to the South Indian Alvar saints, along with its emphasis on bhakti, have led many scholars to give it South Indian origins, though some scholars question whether this evidence excludes the possibility that bhakti movement had parallel developments in other parts of India.

 Scholars state that the bhakti movement focused on Vishnu, Shiva, Shakti and other deities, that developed and spread in India, was in response to the arrival of Islam in India about 8th century CE, and subsequent religious violence.
 This view is contested by other scholars.